 What to Look for in a Cathedral Setting Ring

-When shopping around for the right cathedral setting, you want to keep the center stone shape in mind.
+When shopping for the right cathedral setting, you want to keep the center stone shape in mind.
 While this is a versatile setting, Agrawal points out that it’s still possible for the cathedral features to dominate the ring if they are wider than the center stone.

 How to Care for a Cathedral Setting Ring

 Every engagement ring needs regular cleaning, no matter the setting.
-For a cathedral setting, it's essential to clean the stone and the raises flanks that hold the raised stone.
+For a cathedral setting, it's essential to clean the stone and the raised flanks that hold the raised stone.
 Don't forget about the underneath shank!
 This is where dirt tends to live.